 Safety being a key ingredient in research efforts, the Rail Research Group hosts a biennial National Highway-Rail Grade Crossing Safety Training Conference.
 This venue provides university-based researchers, industry professionals, federal and state department of transportation personnel, consultants, and vendors the opportunity to discuss current and future efforts to enhance safety for the public at highway-rail grade crossings.
 In addition, staff is involved with programs, such as Operation Lifesaver, to help educate the public about the dangers inherent at highway-rail crossings and trespassing along rail rights-of-way.

 - Crew Resource Management (CRM) Training for the Railroad Industry

-- Lack of Law Enforcement and Prosecution at Highway-Rail Guard Crossings
+- Lack of Law Enforcement and Prosecution at Highway-Rail Grade Crossings

 - Identification of Priority Rail Projects